opensource-force/osf-blog/content/posts/you_are_not_a_number/part_13/index.md

 People would just like tell you.

 Then maybe you'd hang around for a while, chat about tunes, learn some new bands, and then log off.
-Maybe you come back, maybe you don't it doesn't matter.
+Maybe you come back, maybe you don't.
+It doesn't matter.

 The chatroom lives on, just sitting there to help the next audiophile find their next show.